Mourning is a Bunch of Used Tos

 Now he’s gone I see he was an attachment which gave me a purpose, keeping my life together at a time when the reality of never becoming a mum hit home.

-Sue McKay
+Sue Girardi

 Photographer and writer.
 Happy.